hoang-tran/hoang-tran.github.io/_drafts/how-to-write-unit-tests-in-ios-p2-behavior-driven-development.md

   ...
 {% endhighlight %}

-As you can see, there is no duplicated parts among test cases anymore.
+As you can see, there is no duplicated parts anymore.
 Tests are grouped by methods and cases.
 You can easily skim and still get the whole picture about what the class can do.

 ## Let's try it with our Gun example